semillie/future-vehicle-analysis/vehicle_05_featured/README.md

 ## 5. Vehicle Add-On Feature Research

-By minimizing the future vehicle list by requirements and preferences, we are left with 46 results of what the future vehicle could be.
+By minimizing the future vehicle list by requirements and preferences, there are 46 vehicles left that could be the future vehicle

-To further determine the result, we acquired further data for add-on features.
-This dataset is the vehicle_features.csv.
+To further determine the result, I acquired further data for add-on features This dataset is the vehicle_features.csv.

 -----